Kirchheimer/cludosearch/README.md

 Greetings!
 This is my Drupal Cludo Search integration Module.

-I am in no way affiliated with Cludo, and present this module to save other folks time integrating cludo with their site.
+I am in no way affiliated with Cludo, and present this module to save other folks time integrating cludo with their website.
 The module will do nothing of use without a valid and configured Cludo Search account.